dhis2/dhis2-docs/src/developer/web-api/openapi.md

 When set to `true`, two or more types of same simple (unqualified) name are considered clashing and the generation fails with an error.

 When set `false` (default), name clashes are resolved by adding numbers to the simple name to make each of them unique.
 As a result the names are not predictable or stable.
-Merging with documentation based on name will be broken.
+Merging simple names with their intended markdown documentation based on name will be broken.
 This option is meant as a preview feature which should only be used during development.

 ### `failOnInconsistency`